-- ☐ Today, software is used in application domains, where quantitative statements are common or necessary - Contracts: 'We stipulate a minimum availability of 99.8%!' - Safety proof of a rail system for the Eisenbahnbundesamt: 'What is the residual risk of software failures?' - Is the estimated number of residual faults sufficiently small to release the products? - Is the possibility of software faults in controllers causing a failure in our upper class limousine sufficiently small? - We need a failure free mission time of four weeks.
+- Today, software is used in application domains, where quantitative statements are common or necessary - Contracts: 'We stipulate a minimum availability of 99.8%!' - Safety proof of a rail system for the Federal Railway Authority (EBA): 'What is the residual risk of software failures?' - Is the estimated number of residual faults sufficiently small to release the products? - Is the possibility of software faults in controllers causing a failure in our upper class limousine sufficiently small? - We need a failure free mission time of four weeks.
 Is this possible?

-Motivation Measuring Quality in Software Development: Problems
+Motivation: Measuring Quality in Software Development - Problems

-- ☐ Most quality characteristics not directly measurable!
+- Most quality characteristics not directly measurable!

 - Number of faults

 - Availability

 - Reliability

 - Safety

-- .
+- ...

-- ☐ Quality characteristics may be
+- Quality characteristics may be

 - Determined experimental (e.g., reliability)

-- Calculated from directly measurable characteristics (e.g., number of faults)
+- Calculated from directly measurable characteristics (e.g., number of faults based on the measure of complexity)